Help Center/Cloud Container Engine/Best Practices/Container/Properly Allocating Container Compute Resources

 kubectl get pod memory-demo-2 --namespace=mem-example

-In this stage, the container may be running or be killed.
-If the container is not killed, repeat the previous command until the container is killed.
+In this stage, the pod may be running or killed.
+If the pod is not killed, repeat the previous command until the pod has been killed.

 NAME READY STATUS RESTARTS AGE